Shawn Crahan

 Michael Shawn Crahan (born September 24, 1969), more commonly known by his stage persona "Clown", is an American musician.
-He is the co-founder, percussionist, and only original member remaining of the alternative metal band Slipknot, in which he is designated #6.
-He helped form Slipknot in 1995 alongside bassist Paul Gray and former vocalist Anders Colsefni, although a lot of what Slipknot became came from Paul Gray and Joey Jordison.
+He is the co-founder and percussionist of the alternative metal band Slipknot, in which he is designated #6.
+He helped form Slipknot in 1995 alongside bassist Paul Gray and former vocalist Anders Colsefni.
 Crahan is the longest-serving member of the band, and also has extensive involvement with Slipknot's media production and music videos.
 Outside Slipknot, Crahan had two side project bands called To My Surprise and Dirty Little Rabbits.
 Aside from his musical activity, he also directed the 2016 action thriller film Officer Downe.

 Personal life

 Crahan married his wife Chantel in June 1993, in Des Moines, Iowa.
 They had four children together, the second youngest of whom died in 2019 at the age of 22.
 Crahan is also a filmographer and photographer, having published a Slipknot photo album "The Apocalyptic Nightmare" in 2012.
 In 2012, he made his debut acting appearance in the film The Devil's Carnival.
 Crahan's son, Simon, currently plays drums in Vended, a band also containing fellow Slipknot member Corey Taylor's son Griffin.